By any standard, St. Thomas Swimming and Diving has to be considered one of the hottest programs in the MIAC.

 Hodgson retired in May 2014 after 35 seasons, and three-year assistant coach Scott Blanchard was hired to oversee the men's and women's teams.
 The new coach has continued the recent gains on the conference and national scene while carrying on the program's close-knit identity.

-Over the last three decades, UST swimming and diving has produced more than 100 MIAC champs and more than 50 All-America performances.
+Over the last three decades, UST swimming and diving has produced more than 130 MIAC champs and more than 50 All-America performances.
+Tommie women have won MIAC Swimmer of the Year three of the last four years, while St. Thomas men have be so honored four of the last six years.

 Team tryouts are held during the first week of October, and each team (men’s and women’s) generally carries around 35 student-athletes.